Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: Introduction

 \section{Introduction}

-Along with biometrics identifiers such as DNA, fingerprints, and etc, handwriting is considered as special case of behavioral biometrics \cite{schomaker2008writer}.
+Along with biometrics identifiers such as DNA, fingerprints, etc, handwriting is considered as a special case of behavioral biometrics \cite{schomaker2008writer}.
 Handwriting analysis helps to extract attributes such as writer from a handwritten document.
-There are several factors that leads to handwriting variability such as using different pens, hurrying of writer, aging, and etc may result in varying styles of handwriting for each person.
-Thus, Handwriting analysis is complex and challenging task.
-In order to overcome these challenges and to provide an automatic handwriting analysis system, one needs to differentiate between \textit{online} and \textit{offline} data.
+Several factors may lead to handwriting variability such as having diseases (Parkinson could be recalled as an example), education, time and effort spent, different pens, etc \cite{christlein2019handwriting}.
+Thus, Handwriting analysis is considered a complex and challenging task.
+To overcome these challenges and to provide an automatic handwriting analysis system, one needs to differentiate between \textit{online} and \textit{offline} data/systems.
 Online text analysis systems capture the whole procedure of writing with special devices and the input consists of temporal data such as pen-tip positions.
-On the other hand, offline data is usually static and typically is in format of a image.
-Also, methods for handwriting analysis is categorized into to groups: \textit{text-dependent} and \textit{text-independent} methods.
-In text-dependent methods each handwriting must contain a fixed content, while in text-independent methods no assumptions made on the content of handwriting.
-In this work, it is intended to provide a offline text-independent handwriting analysis system concentrated on the problem of writer recognition, specifically writer identification and writer retrieval.\\ \textit{Writer retrieval} is the task of ranking document images from a large corpus of data with similar handwriting to the \textit{query} sample, See Figure \ref{fig:1_introduction_1_1}.
-Experts in relative fields then analyse these rankings and thus new documents from the same writer can be found.
-Historians and paleographers benefit the most from this scenario.
-When analysing historical documents, a vast amount of data should be dealt with, where examining them individually is not possible or a very time-consuming task.
-However, this scenario helps to find the writer of a historical document in a short list without having to go through all documents in the database.
-In contrast to writer retrieval, \textit{writer identification} is the task of finding the writer of a query sample assuming a set of documents where each one's writer is \textit{known} in advance, see Figure \ref{fig:1_introduction_1_2}.
-This scenario is often applicable in forensic sciences, e.g, finding the writer of a threatening letter.\\ The methods for both scenarios are similar.
-Both generate a feature vector describing the handwriting of each document with respect to its writer.
-These feature vectors are compared using a similarity measure such as cosine distance and then rankings are computed.
-For the retrieval scenario, these rankings are further analysed and a short list of documents written by the query's writer will be returned.
-On the other hand, for the identification scenario, the writer of the sample with the shortest distance to the query sample is returned as output.\\ Our proposed pipeline uses a ResNet-20 convolutional neural network with the NetVLAD layer, inspired by Vectors of Locally Aggregated Descriptors (VLAD), to extract local descriptors and their corresponding embeddings describing small windows in a document image.
-Afterwards, generalised max-pooling (GMP) aggregation is employed to achieve a single global image descriptor for each image.
-Dimensionality reduced global image descriptors by means of PCA, are then compared and rankings are computed.
-In the final part, we make use of a re-ranking strategy based on query expansion and $k$-reciprocal nearest neighbours to improve retrieved rankings before evaluation.\\ The structure of this work is as follows: In Section \ref{sec:2_related_work} some deep-learning-based related work in the field of writer identification and retrieval, as well as re-rankings, are discussed.
-Afterwards, in Section \ref{sec:3_writer_identification_pipeline} we investigate our proposed pipeline in great detail.
-Section \ref{sec:4_evaluation} introduces datasets and finally, we evaluate and compare our proposed pipeline against state of the art on two different datasets (ICDAR13 and CVL) in Section \ref{sec:5_conclusion}.
+On the other hand, offline data is usually static and typically is in the format of an image.
+Also, methods for handwriting analysis are categorized into two categories: \textit{text-dependent} and \textit{text-independent} methods.
+In the text-dependent methods, each handwriting must contain a fixed content, while in the text-independent methods no assumptions are made on the content of handwriting and any arbitrary text could constitute the handwriting.
+In this work, it is intended to provide an offline text-independent handwriting analysis system concentrated on the problem of writer recognition, specifically writer identification and writer retrieval.